The Best Beach in Every State

 Kid- and LGBTQ-friendly, clean, and quaint, with copious amounts of nearby outlet shopping, an outstanding restaurant and bar scene, and a stellar boardwalk all combine to make this iconic Delaware Beach the best in the state.
 The most famous places aren’t always the best, but in Delaware, Rehoboth shines.
 Rehoboth is ideal for kids.

 Florida: Lido Key Beach, Sarasota

 With St. Armand’s Circle’s elegant shopping and restaurants just behind it, Lido Key is Florida’s cosmopolitan Gulf Coast beach choice thanks to soft sand, gentle waves, and a low-key, family-friendly vibe.
-While not as well known as South Beach or Clearwater, Lido and Sarasota itself earn high marks for charm and hospitality, just like these other Florida beaches locals want to keep secret.
+While not as well known as South Beach or Clearwater, Lido and Sarasota itself earn high marks for charm and hospitality, just like these other amazing Florida beaches locals want to keep secret.

 Georgia: Mid Beach, Tybee Island

 This unspoiled beach on the most northern of Georgia’s barrier islands offers visitors a legendary fort, lighthouse, resorts, and nearly endless outdoor recreation.
 Of course, the beach itself is the star!
 Bring buckets and shovels because the sand of Mid Beach is ideal for castle construction.
 Check out the best bathing suits that are simply perfect for your beach trip.